-4. Enter the server as follows:

-m.mobileiron.net:<port number>

-where <port number> is the port number you received from MobileIron along with your user name and password.
+- 4. Enter the server as follows: m.mobileiron.net:<port number> where <port number> is the port number you received from MobileIron along with your user name and password.
+For example: m.mobileiron.net:27643 5.
+Enter the password. - Enter the password.
+Enter the password that you created when you first logged into the Admin Portal. - Follow the prompts from Mobile@Work to complete its setup.

-m.mobileiron.net:27643

-5. Enter the password.

-Enter the password that you created when you first logged into the Admin Portal.

-6. Follow the prompts from Mobile@Work to complete its setup.

 Allow Mobile@Work to use the current location.
 Install new profiles and certificates when prompted.